papadanku/RealityDocs/doc/source/modding/mapping/lightmapping/page9.rst

 .. image:: https://media.realitymod.com/tutorials/Adv_3DsMax_LMing/Adv_3DsMax_LMing_000120.jpg

 #.
 Go to :menuselection:`MaxScript --> Run Script`
 #.
-Go into the ``bf2`` folder in your scripts folder and select the :menuselection:`instance replace.ms` script that is included in the PR:BF2 3DsMax9 v0.40 Tools and hit open
+Go into the ``bf2`` folder in your scripts folder and select the :guilabel:`instance replace.ms` script that is included in the PR:BF2 3DsMax9 v0.40 Tools and hit open
 #.
 A small window will pop up, hit :guilabel:`Pick Master` and then hit :kbd:`H` to select by name
 #.
 Select the Reference object you want to replace all selected objects with, which in this case is the :guilabel:`_REF_af_palmbush_01` mesh
 #.
 Hit **Make Instances** and it will replace our entire selection of :guilabel:`af_palmbush_01` with the :guilabel:`_REF_af_palmbush_01` mesh